meverett1167/bados-sg-agility-2018/docs/bados/module4.rst

 2. Navigate to **Security ›› DoS Protection:Signatures** and click on the **Dynamic** box, then set the **Refresh** value to **20 secs**.
 3. Open another tab/window in Chromium Browser, and go to **Security ››Reporting : DoS : Dashboard**.
 The dashboard is NOT realtime in may take up to 10 minutes for traffic to display.

 4. Revisit the Terminal window opened which is monitoring behavioral DoS learning signals.
-Verify the first number (baseline\_learning\_confidence) is at or above 90%.
+Verify the first number (baseline\_learning\_confidence) is at or above 80%.
+Normally, above 90% would be ideal, but for the purposes of this lab over 80% will suffice.

 5. Revisit the Terminal window opened which is running the baseline traffic generation script.
 Make note of the normal, pre-attack, response time for each request.